 How do you grasp that reality?

 But earlier he didn’t make sense either.
 Yet he spoke and acted with an authority that commanded trust.
-It was unlike anything I have seen from anyone on this earth.
+It was unlike anything I have seen on this earth.
+Jesus saved.
+But not in the way I expected—there is more to this mysterious man than my senses could explain.
+I saw, I heard, and I long to understand this miracle I just witnessed.

 This post is inspired by the account found in Luke 8:40-56.